island-lang/island-lang.github.io/README.md

 	return result
 ```
-`let` variables are internal to the loop body. `out` variables are exposed to the outer scope, so act as the "outputs" of the loop.
+`let` variables are internal to the loop body. `out` variables are exposed to the outer scope, thus effectively act as the "outputs" of the loop.

 `continue high = middle - 1` might look, at first, like variable mutation, which would violate the immutability principle of the language.
 However, it is not actually a mutation as the reassignment is constrained to take effect at the beginning of the next iteration.
-This is similar to how loops are expressed through tail recursive function calls:
+This is similar to how loops are expressed through tail recursive functions:

 ```
 func binarySearch(sortedList: int[], target: int): int